Drive-through Covid-19 testing facility set up at SuperSport Park

 “It came to our attention that with the spike in Gauteng and the growing numbers in Pretoria, there remains an opportunity for drive-through testing.
 That is where we have been able to play a role to the public,” he said.

-They were aware of the fact that there was widespread anxiety around the condition and believed that accessible drive-through facilities were making it easier for people to find help.
-The test costs R1999, and the screening and testing take place in the comfort of one’s car.
+They were aware of the fact there was widespread anxiety around the condition and believed that accessible drive-through facilities were making it easier for people to find help.
+The test costs R1 999, and the screening and testing take place in the comfort of one’s car.

 He underlined corporations’ responsibility to understand the risk in their company and what employees were being exposed to.